agentrickard/domain/README.txt

 ----
 7.5 drush and Domain Access

 Using drush, treat a Domain Access site like a multi-site install.
-If you do not supply a URI flag, drush gets confused and will error out.
+If you do not supply a URI flag, drush may get confused and throw an error.

 Enter drush commands in the format: